Absheron District: History

-Absheron District was founded in 1963 by the Soviet government to assure enough labour force, highly educated professional staff and necessary provisions are given to enterprises and firms, kolkhozes and collective farms, poultry and agrarian industries, construction centres, scientific-research institutes and laboratories present on the territories of Baku and Sumgait.
+Absheron District was founded in 1963 by the Soviet government to ensure enough labour force, highly educated professional staff, and necessary provisions are given to enterprises and firms, kolkhozes and collective farms, poultry and agrarian industries, construction centers, scientific research institutes, and laboratories present on the territories of Baku and Sumgait.

 There are many historical monuments on the territory of Absheron.
 For example, in the village of Ashaghy Guzdak, there are agricultural tools from the 19th century.
-In Goradil village, there is the Abdurrahman Mosque pertaining to the 19th century, which was built by the villager Haji Gurban, mosques from the 18th century in Mammadli built by Garadaghlilar family, mosque-madrasa built in the 19th century by Haji Safarali in Novkhany, Albattin mosque in Fatmai which goes back to the 18th century.
+In Goradil village, there is the Abdurrahman Mosque, pertaining to the 19th century, which was built by the villager Haji Gurban; mosques from the 18th century in Mammadli built by the Garadaghlilar family; a mosque-madrasa built in the 19th century by Haji Safarali in Novkhany, Albattin Mosque in Fatmai, which goes back to the 18th century.
 Aside from religious monuments, there are many monuments pertaining to the social life of people in past centuries.

 For example, hamams built in the Middle Ages by Haji Kazim in Qobu village and another one built by Meshadi Imam Bakhish in Khyrdalan.
-Ancient wells which provided water supply to people living in this territory are still used in Ashaghy Guzdak and Khyrdalan.
+Ancient wells that provided water supply to people living in this territory are still used in Ashaghy Guzdak and Khyrdalan.

-Tombs from the 8th - 18th centuries are also preserved: in Fatmai, Digah, Masazyr, Hokmali and Saray.
+Tombs from the 8th - 18th centuries are also preserved in Fatmai, Digah, Masazyr, Hokmali and Saray.

 Population

-According to the Annual Report of the State Statistics Committee, the total number of population of the district was 91.2 thousand in 2000.
+According to the Annual Report of the State Statistics Committee, the total population of the district was 91.2 thousand in 2000.
 This number increased by nearly 25 times in 2018.